HenryHoward/CubicCmHuman/README.md

 ![ccMan](https://github.com/HenryHoward/ccman/blob/main/ccman.png)

-"arrays/" contains JSON documents each containing an array of 1s and 0s representing the voxels in that bodypart
+"arrays/" contains JSON documents each containing and origin and an array of booleans representing the shape of that bodypart

-"coords/" contains JSON documents each containing a list of coordinates representing the voxels in that bodypart
+"coords/" contains JSON documents each containing a list of coordinates representing the shape of that bodypart